A Bronx Tale (play): Background and productions

 Palminteri states that he began writing the play after being fired from a club when, as a doorman, he refused entry to super agent Swifty Lazar.
 The play is largely based on Palminteri's own childhood, specifically the shooting Calogero witnesses as a child, as well as the occupation and name of his father.

-A Bronx Tale premiered at Theatre West in Los Angeles, achieving great critical success.
+A Bronx Tale premiered at Theatre West in Los Angeles, developed and directed by Mark W. Travis, achieving great critical success.
 Palminteri relates that "After some polishing, the show opened to positive reviews and soon attracted Hollywood interest.
 'Every director, every studio head wanted to make the movie,' Palminteri said.
 'They offered, $250,000, $500,000.'"
-Palminteri then appeared in the play Off-Broadway at Playhouse 91, from October 10, 1989, to December 24, 1989, directed by Mark X. Travis.
+Palminteri then appeared in the play Off-Broadway at Playhouse 91, from October 10, 1989, to December 24, 1989, directed by Mark W. Travis.
 The play had a sold-out run and Palminteri received a 1989–1990 Special Award from the Outer Critics Circle.